MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/custom-search-analyzer.md

 ## Create a custom analyzer

 When you aren't getting the results from Dataverse search that you expect, and none of the built-in Azure AI Search analyzers do what you need, you can build and configure a custom search analyzer.
-It's important to understand what an Azure AI Search custom analyzer is and how to build one that can be applied to your power platform environment so that Dataverse search can to return data as expected by your users.
+It's important to understand what an Azure AI Search custom analyzer is and how to build one that can be applied to your power platform environment so that Dataverse search can return data people expect.
 Refer to [Add custom analyzers to string fields](/azure/search/index-add-custom-analyzers) to learn more on what an Azure custom analyzer is and how it helps return the best results for your users.

 > [!NOTE]
 > For the custom analyzer to work with Dataverse, the names of the custom analyzers, char filters, tokenizers and token filters must start with `msdyn_search_`.